lambdaclass/cairo-vm/README.md

-# Cleopatra
+# Cleopatra Cairo VM

-Rust implementation of the Cairo VM
+Cleaopatra is a Rust implementation of the Cairo VM

 ## Must Read